spr-networks/spr-mitmproxy/README.md

 ### Using mitmproxy with the web proxy

-Configure your device by joining it to the mitmweb group and change your device setting to use the HTTP proxy at :9998
+Configure your device by joining it to the mitmweb group and change your device setting to use the HTTP proxy at :9998.

+- Optionally visit http://mitm.it and install the mitmproxy certificate to the trust store

 ### PLUS users: mitmproxy with transparent forwarding